genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 Use the same credential you used in *step 6* above.
 :::caution proxy settings
-If you are behind a corporate proxy, make sure to add your proxy settings to the gradle.properties file as well.
+If you are behind a corporate proxy, make sure you add your proxy settings to the **gradle.properties** file as well.
 For example:
 ```shell
 systemProp.https.proxyHost=proxy_hostname_here
 systemProp.https.proxyPort=proxy_port_here